Hip-Hop & R&B Features

 Tupac Shakur: “Hit ‘Em Up”

 In “Hit ‘Em Up,” Tupac Shakur directly accuses The Notorious B.I.G. and his associates of involvement in his 1994 shooting.
 The lyrics are filled with personal attacks and threats, reflecting Tupac’s anger and frustration.
 The track is a raw and unfiltered expression of Tupac’s feelings toward his East Coast rivals.
+With this rap beef, nobody was a winner, and the rap community suffered.

 2. The Bitter Breakup